Bibi Andersson: Personal life

 In 1996, Andersson published her autobiography, Ett ögonblick (A Moment, or, literally, A Blink of the Eye).
 She was married first to the director Kjell Grede (1960, divorced) with whom she had a daughter; and secondly to politician and writer Per Ahlmark (1979, divorced).
 Andersson then married Gabriel Mora Baeza on 29 May 2004.
 In 2009, she had a stroke; an article published the following year says that from that time on she had been hospitalized and was unable to speak.

-She was the younger sister of Swedish film actress Gerd Andersson.
+Death

 Andersson died on 14 April 2019, aged 83 from complications of a stroke.